-CDU optimization supports cascade operation based on pump speed. and cooling demand.
-Cascade operation allows standby units to be staged on when pump speed or cooling demand increases above an upper threshold or to stage off as pump speed or cooling demand reduces below a lower threshold.
+XDM optimization supports cascade operation based on pump speed.
+Cascade operation allows standby units to be staged on when pump speed increases above an upper threshold or to stage off as pump speed reduces below a lower threshold.
 This operation is configured in conjunction with the return fluid temperature compensation control operation.

-See Return Fluid Temperature Compensation on page 20.
+See Return Fluid Temperature Compensation on page 23.

-- For cascade operation, the system should be configured for a normal average load to operate a minimum number of units at a pump speed between the upper and lower cascade unit thresholds. - If return fluid compensation settings are used, they can be configured to adjust the pump control setpoint to increase the pump speed as the load increases, but it may be preferable to configure it to only adjust the supply temperature setpoint for faster compressor response. - As load increases, the return fluid temperature increases above the compensation threshold causing the pump setpoint to be adjusted and pump speed increases.
-In the case of supply temperature control, the supply temperature setpoint is adjusted lower to accelerate compressor response. - Once the pump speed increases above the Start Next Unit at Pump Speed setting, a standby unit is activated.
-Alternatively, if the cooling demand increases above the Start Next Unit at Compressor (or PRE) Load setting, a standby unit is activated.
-The requirement (pump speed or cooling demand) that is reached first will activate a standby unit.
-Putting the Start Next and Unit Compressor (or PRE) Load setting to 101% or Stop Next Unit at Compressor (or PRE) Load setting to 0% will deactivate the ability to activate or deactivate a standby unit based on cooling demand. - Additional units may be activated until enough units are operating to keep the pump speed or cooling demand below the Start Next Unit setting at the higher load condition. - When the load reduces the return fluid temperature reduces causing the pump setpoint to adjust back to the uncompensated setting and pump speed decreases. - With the additional units operating the pump speed may be reduced below the Stop Next Unit at Pump Speed setting causing deactivated units to return to standby.
-Alternatively, a reduced load can lower the cooling demand enough that a unit can be deactivated to return to standby.
+- For cascade operation, the system should be configured for a normal average load to operation a minimum number of units at a pump speed between the upper and lower cascade unit thresholds. - Return fluid compensation settings should be configured to adjust the pump control setpoint to increase the pump speed as the load increases. - As load increases, the return fluid temperature increases above the compensation threshold causing the pump setpoint to be adjusted and pump speed increases. - Once the pump speed increases above the Start Next Unit at Pump Speed setting, a standby unit is activated. - Additional units may be activated until enough units are operating to keep the pump speed below the Start Next Unit setting at the higher load condition. - When the load reduces the return fluid temperature reduces causing the pump setpoint to adjust back to the uncompensated setting and pump speed decreases. - With the additional units operating the pump speed may be reduced below the Stop Next Unit at Pump Speed setting causing deactivated units to return to standby.